sendgrid/docs/source/User_Guide/Marketing_Campaigns/contacts.md

 Manually Add a Contact
 {% endanchor %}

+*To manually add a single contact to your contact database:*

+1. Navigate to **Marketing Campaigns** and then click **Contacts**.
+1. In the top right-hand corner, click **Add List or Segment**.
+1. Click **Manual Add**.
-In order to manually add a single contact straight to your contact database, just click the “manual” tab on the upload window.
-You will then be able to add the information for your contact.
+1. Select the list you want to add the contact to and then enter the information for your contact.

-{% anchor h2 %}
-Uploading Contacts
-{% endanchor %}

-Contacts can be added to your contacts database via the API or using a CSV file through the SendGrid Customer Portal.
-If you have any issues, please see our Troubleshooting Guide.
+1. Click **Save**.

-{% warning %}
+{% info %}
-Email is the unique identifier for your Contacts Database.
-This means you cannot add the same email to your user's contacts database twice, doing so will cause the original record to update all fields passed to the information in the most recent update.
-Updates to your contacts cannot be rolled back.
+If you upload the same contact more than once, SendGrid will append or update any data, with the assumption that the most recent upload has the correct and most up-to-date information.
-{% endwarning %}
+{% endinfo %}

 {% anchor h3 %}
-Prepare Contacts for Upload
+Formatting Your CSV for Upload
 {% endanchor %}

+You can easily add contacts to your contact database by uploading a CSV of your contacts to SendGrid.
+If you have your contacts in a spreadsheet, simply save that sheet as a .csv file using a spreadsheet application like Microsoft Excel or Google Spreadsheets.
+You can also export your contacts from most database systems as a .csv file.

 {% warning %}
 Your CSV file MUST be in UTF-8 format.
 {% endwarning %}

-You can easily add contacts to your contact database by uploading a CSV of your contacts to SendGrid.
-If you have your contacts in a spreadsheet, simply save that sheet as a .csv file using a spreadsheet application like Microsoft Excel or Google Spreadsheets.
-You can also export your contacts from most database systems as a .csv file.

-Your CSV should have the contacts you want to upload into the Marketing Campaigns app, as well as their respective custom fields.
-For example: email, first_name, last_name, country, city, age - where “country,” “city,” and “age” are your custom fields.
+Your CSV should have the contacts you want to upload, as well as their respective custom fields.
+For example: email, first_name, last_name, country, city, age - where “country,” “city,” and “age” are the custom fields.

-The first row of your CSV must always be a header row which will identify the columns of your contacts.
+The first row of your CSV must be a header row containing labels identifying each column.
 We have provided [an example CSV file]({{root_url}}/assets/example.csv) for you to look at.
-The first row of the file is the header row.
-All headers must only use letters, numbers, and underscores.
-If you add custom field data to your CSV, while it’s not a requirement to do so, you can save yourself some time on upload by naming the columns the same as the custom fields you have previously defined in the Marketing Campaigns customer portal.
+Headers must only use letters, numbers, and underscores.
+If you add custom field data to your CSV, you can save some time when uploading by naming the columns the same as the custom fields you have previously defined.

 {% info %}
-You must include ```email``` as one of your CSV headers because that is how we identify individual contacts.
+You must include ```email``` as one of your CSV headers because that is how SendGrid identifies individual contacts.
 If you do not include the email column, we will not add any information to your contact database or list.
-Also, it should be noted that any rows in your CSV without an email address in the email column will automatically fail, but will not cause the entire upload to fail.
+Note that any rows in your CSV without an email address in the email column will automatically fail, but will not cause the entire upload to fail.
 {% endinfo %}

-{% anchor h3 %}
-Upload Your Contacts
-{% endanchor %}

-You can add contacts by uploading the CSV you prepared in a previous step.
-If you happen to upload the same contact more than once, we will append or update any data, assuming the most recent upload has the correct and most up to date information.

 {% info %}
-We will never create a duplicate contact in your contact database or add a contact more than once to any list or segment.
+SendGrid will never create a duplicate contact in your contact database or add a contact more than once to any list or segment.
 {% endinfo %}

 {% anchor h3 %}
 Add Contacts From a CSV
 {% endanchor %}

-To add new contacts, select “Add Contacts” and then select “Upload CSV.”
-Select your file by dragging a file into or clicking the CSV upload area which says “Drag and drop your CSV here or select it from your computer.”
+To add new contacts, select **Add Contacts** and then select **Upload CSV**.
+Upload your file by dragging it into or clicking the CSV upload area.

 {% warning %}
-The maximum uploadable file size of your CSV is 2GB.
+The maximum CSV file size is 2GB.
 {% endwarning %}

 {% anchor h3 %}
 Create a New List from a CSV
 {% endanchor %}

-To create a new list from your CSV choose “Add List or Segment” and then select “Upload CSV.”
-Add the name of the list you would like to create and then choose your file.
+To create a new list from your CSV choose **Add List or Segment** and then select **Upload CSV** .Add the name of the list you would like to create and then choose your file.

 {% anchor h3 %}
 Add Contacts to a List
 {% endanchor %}

-You can manually add a contact or upload a CSV of contacts directly to a list that already exists by going to your contacts page and clicking the gear icon in line with your list name and then selecting “Edit”.
+You can manually add a contact or upload a CSV of contacts directly to a list that already exists by going to your contacts page and clicking the gear icon in line with your list name and then selecting **Edit**.
 From the window that pops out, the normal upload or manual add functionality will be available.

 {% anchor h3 %}
 Select Your Custom Fields